timm/2ez/docs/profile.md

 times; premature optimization is the root of all evil (or at least most of it) in programming". -- Donald Knuth

 In version1 of this code, as the data sets grew larger, so did the runtimes.
-E.g. for oe file with 53,662 rows, the code took 31 seconds for one run (so  ten and half minutes if called 20 times in an experiment).
+E.g. for one file with 53,662 rows, the code took 31 seconds for one run (so  ten and half minutes if called 20 times in an experiment).

 ```python